 We have put together some kits using different yarns than what was used in Mindy's original pieces.
 You can see our yarns in the inset photos on the top picture and again right below that.
 The other photos are there to show the design.

 Two skeins of the color you choose will be included in your kit.
 These two skeins will give you enough for the largest size.

 Well, yes, the beads are optional but they add so very much.
-The larger grey shawl used about 900 of size 6/0 beads.
+The larger grey shawl used about 900 size 6/0 beads.
 That is about 75g of the Miyuki beads; your kit will include extras.

 If you have a preference for bead color, tell me.
 Otherwise I will choose for you.

 Just a reminder to get your pattern directly from here.
 This will put the pattern in your Ravelry library and also ensure that you get any updates or corrections that might be added.